ajos6183/ARPACKvsLAPACK/README.md

 # ARPACKvsLAPACK
-Simple Comparison between ARPACK &amp; LAPACK
+Simple Test of the ARPACK &amp; LAPACK libraries.